ppy/osu-wiki/news/2025/2025-06-21-new-featured-artist-shirobon.md

 ![](https://assets.ppy.sh/artists/483/header.jpg)

-There are three quintessential elements of London: Big ben, the River Thames, and **Shirobon**.
+There are three quintessential elements of London: Big Ben, the River Thames, and **Shirobon**.

 Blending the sound of video game sound chips with Y2K dance music, **Shirobon**'s sound embodies 1990s and 2000s nostalgia in a way that hits harder than you can imagine.
 Luckily for you, imagination isn't necessary when you can listen to the tracks for yourself.